25.4 km (15.8 mi) for the full walk, including Salisbury Cathedral and Old Sarum and with lunch at The Wheatsheaf Inn at Lower Woodford.

 - At the road turn left to soon pass Coneybury House on your left and then other buildings and houses again on your left.
 The road eventually swings sharply to the left and a little further on you reach a T-junction where you turn right.
 Continue down this road (Stonehenge Road) with a wooded area to your left and houses to your right.

 - You continue on the road as it swings left to cross the River Avon - the road is now called Church Street.
 180m after crossing the River Avon you turn right into Salisbury Street.
-Continue to the end of Salisbury Street to turn left at the roundabout onto the busy A345 and then in a few metres bear right into Smithfield Street where there are bus stops by the library for your journey back to Salisbury.
+Continue to the end of Salisbury Street to turn left at the roundabout onto the busy A345 and then in a few metres past a second roundabout you find a bus stop for your journey back to Salisbury on the right hand side.
 See [section G]

 G) Amesbury to Salibury

-- Catch either bus No.5/6 or bus Activ8 back to Salisbury.
-On a Sunday they run at approx 1.5 hourly intervals.
+- Catch either bus No. X4/X5 or bus Activ8 back to Salisbury.
+On a Sunday they run at approx. hourly intervals.

 - In Salisbury alight at Blue Boar Row/Market Square, then cross to Minster Street and follow the signposts to the railway station.
 On the way you will pass a Wagamama and then The Mill public house set back from the river.
 Allow yourself 10 minutes to walk to the station.